sudahiroshi/docker.log/kubeless.md

 [etcd] Wrote Static Pod manifest for a local etcd instance to "/etc/kubernetes/manifests/etcd.yaml" [init] Waiting for the kubelet to boot up the control plane as Static Pods from directory "/etc/kubernetes/manifests".
 [init] This might take a minute or longer if the control plane images have to be pulled.
-[apiclient] All control plane components are healthy after 27.501359 seconds [uploadconfig] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [markmaster] Will mark node debian as master by adding a label and a taint [markmaster] Master debian tainted and labelled with key/value: node-role.kubernetes.io/master="" [bootstraptoken] Using token: ac622a.4225187698b87e71 [bootstraptoken] Configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
+[apiclient] All control plane components are healthy after 28.001277 seconds [uploadconfig] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [markmaster] Will mark node kube01 as master by adding a label and a taint [markmaster] Master kube01 tainted and labelled with key/value: node-role.kubernetes.io/master="" [bootstraptoken] Using token: 311f64.7b54b4ce759d066f [bootstraptoken] Configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
 [bootstraptoken] Configured RBAC rules to allow the csrapprover controller automatically approve CSRs from a Node Bootstrap Token
 [bootstraptoken] Configured RBAC rules to allow certificate rotation for all node client certificates in the cluster